openhab/openhabian/docs/openhabian.md

 ![openHABian-config menu](images/openHABian-config.png)

--   Switch between openHAB versions 2 and 3 and select the latest _Release_, _Milestone_, and _SNAPSHOT_ [build versions](https://www.openhab.org/docs/installation/linux.html#changing-versions)
--   Install and Setup a [reverse proxy](security.html##running-openhab-behind-a-reverse-proxy) with password authentication and/or HTTPS access (incl.
+-   Install and setup a [reverse proxy](security.html##running-openhab-behind-a-reverse-proxy) with password authentication and/or HTTPS access (incl.
 [Let's Encrypt](https://letsencrypt.org) certificate) for self-controlled remote access
--   Manually set up a Wi-Fi connection
--   Setup [Backup](#availability-and-backup) for your system
+-   Comprehensive [backup](#availability-and-backup) for your system
--   Easily install and preconfigure [Optional Components](#optional-components) of your choice
+-   Easily install and preconfigure [optional components](#optional-components) of your choice
 -   Configure Raspberry Pi specific functions
     -   Prepare the serial port for the use with extension boards like RaZberry, Enocean Pi, ...
     -   Use zram to mitigate SD wear due to excessive writes
     -   Move the system partition to an external USB stick or drive

-    -   ... and much more
+... and much more

 ## Hardware